skills/introduction-to-repository-management/.github/steps/1-protect-your-code.md

    - Force pushing (which can overwrite history)
    - (and much more)

-> [!NOTE]
+> [!TIP]
-> Think of these protections like the editorial process of the Mergington High yearbook.
-Just as Ms. Peterson reviews all photos and articles before publishing in the yearbook (to prevent typos or inappropriate content), rulesets ensure changes are reviewed before the website is published.
+> Think of these settings like the editorial process of a school yearbook.
+Various student committees will take photos and write articles, then the yearbook president will make adjustments to make sure everything flows together properly.
+Finally, a teacher/advisor will sign off that all content is appropriate.

 ## ⌨️ Activity: Create a `.gitignore` file